m312z/rosplan_interface_strategic/README.md

 # rosplan_interface_strategic

 This repository holds a package for strategic-tactical planning with rosplan.
-This incldes:
+This includes:
 - The tactical action interface, which performs planning and execution as an action within a strategic plan.
 - An example launch file and scripts.
 - An example domain file.

 This README describes how to run a version of strategic-tactical planning in ROSPlan.
 It is split into the following parts:

-(1) Describing the PDDL domain and problem used in the example, and how it can be used for strategic-tactical planning.
+1) Describing the PDDL domain and problem used in the example, and how it can be used for strategic-tactical planning.
-(2) Detailing the ROS nodes used in the example launch.
+2) Detailing the ROS nodes used in the example launch.
-(3) Instructions for running the example.
+3) Instructions for running the example.

-# The PDDL domain and problem
+## The PDDL domain and problem

 The PDDL domain file is contained in the folder "common".